Alvarios/nefts-go/README.md

 | Flags.BeginningOfResults | boolean | No data left below the returned set. |
 | Flags.EndOfResults | boolean | No data left after the returned set. |

 > 💡 Tip : Boundaries are used for pagination.
-There are compatible with [React Endless Feed](https://www.npmjs.com/package/react-endless-feed) component.
+This package is compatible with [React Endless Feed](https://www.npmjs.com/package/react-endless-feed) component.

 ## Error handling